How CI/CD Tools Enhance the Application Development Process

 - Hosting (On-premises CI/CD vs. cloud-based CI/CD): On-premises gives organizations full control of their environments.
 However, companies need to purchase, operate, and maintain the infrastructure.
 Cloud-based CI/CD providers manage the infrastructure for the team, but they are limited to the offerings of the cloud provider and the company may have difficulty when moving services between cloud providers.

 - Features: CI/CD tools should enable developers to build, test, and deploy seamlessly.
 There are some core features that the company should look out for when evaluating the tools, such user interface, Docker and Kubernetes support, ease of setup including integration with cloud providers, scale-up capacity, pipeline as code, monitoring, and more.

 - Integration: Identify the right CI/CD tool(s) that can integrate with existing setups.
 For example, does that CI/CD tool integrate with Jira, Confluence, a cloud provider, repositories, etc.?

 - Security: Consider the security that comes with a CI/CD tool as they integrate with existing setups/environments.

-With a low-code platform like Mendix, developers can integrate CI/CD into their existing development pipelines.
-Within Mendix, the necessary tools for continuous integration are provided to ensure app versions and changes are managed.
+A low-code development Platform like Mendix can help developers integrate CI/CD into their existing development pipelines.
+Within Mendix, the necessary tools for continuous integration are provided to ensure that app versions and changes are managed.
 Once the team completes the necessary code changes, the app is pushed to staging for testing before it’s ready for deployment.
 The apps are monitored using the platform’s tools and feedback loops.
-Through automation with the Mendix platform APIs, each of the functions can be automated into a continuous integration pipeline.
+Through automation with Mendix platform APIs, each of the functions can be automated into a continuous integration pipeline.